What is DRC-07 in GST? Tax Recovery and Assessment

 DRC-07 is issued under:

-• Section 73: For cases without fraud or willful misstatement
+• Section 73: For tax dues where there is no element of fraud or willful misstatement

-• Section 74: For cases involving fraud or suppression of facts
+• Section 74: For tax evasion involving fraud, misrepresentation, or suppression of facts

 Structure and Contents of DRC-07